 PazLo Education Foundation (the "Organization") was formed as a nonprofit public benefit corporation on October 20, 2011 for the purpose of operating California public schools located in Los Angeles.
 The Organization works with vulnerable student populations throughout the Los Angeles area with a goal to increase college opportunities for their students.
-The Organization operates two public charter schools, referred to collectively as "the Charters."
-Additional information on each school is as follows:
+The Organization operates one active public charter school, Matrix for Success Academy ("the Charter").